ChyYasir/Finoly/backend/README.md

 ### Error Handling
 - **400 Bad Request**: For missing amount or category information
+- **400 Bad Request**: For insufficient information in view requests
 - Clear error messages with specific missing fields
 - Helpful example prompts for guidance
 - Graceful handling of unclear prompts